 #6: Include salary and benefits

-The one thing that every job seeker wants to know the salary and the benefits that a company offers for the job position.
+The one thing that every job seeker wants to know is the salary and the benefits that a company offers for the job position.
 So, you must mention the salary and benefits like paid leaves, medical insurance, loans, pension, travel reimbursement, or any other benefits that your company offers.
 If the salary is not fixed, you can always present the job position with a salary range.

 #7: Create urgency for the position